Rationality of an $S_6$-invariant quartic $3$-fold: Auxiliary results

-\begin{proof} Indeed, the divisor $D$ from {\ref{subsection:class-2}} contains $o$ and the morphism $\phi$ makes $X$ $G\ra$-factorial near $o$, which means that one may take $\phi$ to resolve the singularities in $G\cdot o \subset D$ (run the $G$-equivariant $\ra$-factorialization procedure from the proof of Proposition~\ref{theorem:G-is-g-a}).
+\begin{proof} Indeed, the divisor $D$ from {\ref{subsection:prelim-3}} contains the point $o$ and the morphism $\phi$ makes $X$ $G\ra$-factorial near $o$, which means that one may take $\phi$ to resolve the singularities in $G\cdot o \subset D$ (simply run the $G\ra$-factorialization procedure as in the proof of Proposition~\ref{theorem:G-is-g-a}).